Cardinals vs. Dodgers Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has eight doubles, four home runs, 16 walks and 14 RBI (29 total hits).
-He's also swiped two bases.
+- Goldschmidt has 29 hits with eight doubles, four home runs, 16 walks and 14 RBI.
+He's also stolen two bases.

 Goldschmidt Recent Games